New coats, new beginnings for incoming PA Program students

 Taking the Next Step

-Tomeka Greene wanted to be more involved with patient care after spending four years as an exercise physiologist with Penn State Children’s Hospital Children’s Heart Group.
+Tomeka Greene wanted to be more involved with patient care after spending four years as an exercise physiologist with Penn State Health Children’s Hospital Children’s Heart Group.
 She developed a passion for caring for her community while she worked with patients.

 So, Greene decided to apply to the physician assistant program at the College of Medicine.

 “My time here at Penn State Health has prepared me for this next step,” Greene said.
 “I have had the privilege to work with and learn from some of the best pediatric cardiology clinicians in the last four years.”

 By the Numbers

 Greene was one of 30 students selected from more than 5,000 applicants.
 Members of the incoming class have each completed an average of 3,600 hours in a variety of health care professions ranging from dieticians and athletic trainers to medical interpreters and emergency medical technicians.